Update: ‘Powertrain’ section updated.

 Like the Tundra, the Tacoma could adopt a multi-link rear suspension and switch from leaf springs to coil springs.
 Such a change could provide a more comfortable ride, increase straight-line stability, and improve overall handling dynamics.

-Another big change in the next-gen Tacoma could be the availability of a hybrid powertrain.
-Toyota could offer a 2.5-liter D-4S gasoline engine with an electric motor (2WD)/two electric motors (4WD), and an additional, traction battery.
-The company has given no guidance about the powertrain strategy for the future Tundra, though.
+Compared to i-Force Max, Hybrid Max will probably allow more competitive pricing and clearly differentiate the Tacoma from the Tundra.
+The company has offered no guidance about the powertrain strategy for the future Tundra, though.
 So, for the time being, this is pure speculation.

-New Toyota Tundra release date
+New Toyota Tacoma release date & production

 Featured Image Source: TFLtruck.com/Jordan